Muziekgebouw aan 't IJ: Fokker Organ

-Inside the Bamzaal there is also the microtonal 31-TET Fokker organ, designed by Adriaan Fokker.
+Inside the Kleine Zaal (previously known as Bamzaal) there is also the microtonal 31-TET Fokker organ, designed by Adriaan Fokker.
 Regularly concerts take place on this organ.

 Offices

 It houses the Holland Festival, Stichting Huygens-Fokker, Slagwerk Den Haag as well as many other Dutch music organisations.
 It also hosted some events of the 17th edition of the Sonic Acts Festival, in 2017.

 Architecture prizes

 The building has received several prizes: